danielcalencar/raszzprime/README.md

 ### hibernate.cfg.xml

 RA-SZZ uses the Hibernate framework to interact with its database.
 Therefore you will need to configure the hibernate.cfg.xml file that is located within the RA-SZZ/src/ directory.
-More specifically the properties below should be specified.
+More specifically, the properties below should be specified.

 ```